Noticias HC

 According to the experts, there is a long list of miraculous solutions that neither halt the alopecia nor improve the density of the hair.
 Vitamins have a cosmetic effect, but not a medical one.
 Anti-hair loss shampoos do not exist, because the shampoo is a product that cleans your scalp and hair, but does not penetrate to the root, which is 3 millimetres under the skin.

-Carboxytherapy, ozone therapy, massage, capillary botox, brewer’s yeast… Dr. Alcaide laments that many patients spend 20,000 euros in treatments “with a lot of advertising but with no logical or scientific evidence”.
+Carboxytherapy, ozone therapy, massage, capillary neuromodulator, brewer’s yeast… Dr. Alcaide laments that many patients spend 20,000 euros in treatments “with a lot of advertising but with no logical or scientific evidence”.

 It should not be forgotten that androgenetic alopecia is genetic in origin and so it has no cure.
 As soon as testosterone starts to be generated during adolescence, the process is activated.
 It is like diabetes, familial hypercholesterolaemia or essential arterial hypertension: as long as we are unable to modify the genes involved, the treatment merely slows down the problem.